The-Foilist/CWURP/ReadMe.md

 Requires Godot compiled with double precision to work properly!

 TODO:
-	Waypoints
-		Calculate fuel consumption and flag if fuel insufficient

 	Planner
 		Make marker follow waypoint paths
 		Make marker stop where fuel is estimated to run out